ulizama/TiFastlane/README.md

 * [Jason Kneen](https://github.com/jasonkneen) for creating some awesome CLI tools from which I'm basing this one

 ## Changelog
+* 0.10.7 Fix dependencies version for Node 4 #58
 * 0.10.6 Support Ti 6.0.x and Xcode 9 #56
 * 0.10.5 Fixed pilot bug. string type `team_id` is incorrect.
 It need integer type.
 Because `team_name` only need #55
 * 0.10.4 Set default `cfg.android_app_id = "null"` for old tifastlane.cfg #54